Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Decay in the trapped and near-horizon region on Kerr

 \section{Decay in the trapped and near-horizon region on Kerr}

-In this section we complement the far-field decay of Section~\ref{sec:kerr-far-decay} by recording decay estimates in the region where trapping and redshift effects must be combined, namely the compact set $\{r_{+}\le r\le R\}$ of a fixed subextremal Kerr exterior.
-The main quantitative conclusion in the trapped/compact region is the integrated local energy decay estimate of Proposition~\ref{prop:kerr-trapped-iled}, whose role in the nonlinear argument is discussed in Subsubsection~\ref{subsec:intro-regional-decay}.
+In this section we state the zero-sector near-horizon and trapped-region estimates used in the slowly rotating Kerr theorem.

+The main quantitative conclusions in this section are Proposition~\ref*{prop:kerr-horizon-energy-decay} (near-horizon redshift decay in the zero sector) and Proposition~\ref{prop:kerr-trapped-iled} (trapped-region integrated local energy decay together with tame source bounds).
+Their role is to provide the zero-sector regional estimates used in Theorem~\ref{thm:main-slow-kerr-intro}.

 On Kerr the trapped set is not confined to a single radius; rather it is a codimension-one subset of phase space (the photon region).
-This is reflected in physical space by the trapping weight $w_{\mathrm{trap}}$ appearing in the Morawetz bulk norms in $\Lin_{k}$ (Definition~\ref{def:lin-package}); see also the representative bulk densities \eqref{eq:kerr-morawetz-schematic} and \eqref{eq:kerr-maxwell-morawetz-schematic}.
-The bounds below are standard consequences of $\Lin_{k}$ and the full-subextremal linear decay theory; we state them in a form convenient for the nonlinear bootstrap and for the construction of horizon radiation fields.
+This is reflected in physical space by the trapping weight $w_{\mathrm{trap}}$ appearing in the Morawetz bulk norms in $\Lin_{k}$ (Definition~\ref{def:lin-estimates}); see also the representative bulk densities \eqref{eq:kerr-morawetz-structural} and \eqref{eq:kerr-maxwell-morawetz-structural}.
+The bounds below follow of $\Lin_{k}$ in the slowly rotating regime; we state them in a form convenient for the nonlinear bootstrap and for the construction of horizon radiation fields.

-\textbf{Black-box status.} The trapped-set and near-horizon decay statements recorded here are part of the standard redshift/Morawetz mechanism on subextremal Kerr.
-They are used only through the abstract norms of $\Lin_{k}$ and are justified by the linear results cited in Section~\ref{sec:kerr-extension}.
+\textbf{Linear condition.} The near-horizon and trapped-set estimates are part of the zero-sector estimates $\Lin_{k}$ and the linear results cited in Section~\ref{sec:kerr-extension}.